-In both experiments, we account for the equilibrium effect of the policy on the marriage market.
-In particular, the subsidy impacts not only the education of an individual, but also the distribution of educational levels within the economy and therefore the distribution of potential spouses.
+In analyzing this reform, we account for the equilibrium effect of the policy on the marriage market.
+In particular, the subsidy affects not only the education of an individual but also the distribution of educational levels within the economy and, therefore, the distribution of potential spouses.
 Thus, the marital matching probabilities change.
-Although we do not impose an equilibrium matching model, our approach respects marriage market clearing by exploiting historical variation in marriage matching probabilities conditional on education as documented in Appendix M. We then calculate the impact of the reform on children's outcomes and intergenerational persistence.
+Although we do not impose an equilibrium matching model, our approach respects marriage market clearing by exploiting historical variation in marriage matching probabilities conditional on education as documented in Appendix M.